ME-ICA/tedana/docs/approach.rst

     it further based on the data.
     If a mask is not provided, ``tedana`` runs :func:`nilearn.masking.compute_epi_mask` on the first echo's data to derive a mask prior to adaptive masking.
-    The workflow does this because the adaptive mask generation function sometimes identifies almost the entire bounding box as "brain", and ``compute_epi_mask`` restricts analysis to a more reasonable area.
+    Some brain masking is required because the percile-based thresholding in the adaptive mask will be flawed if it includes all out-of-brain voxels.

 .. image:: /_static/a03_adaptive_mask.png
   :width: 600 px